Library on Salvatorplatz

 Then in February 1997, the Rev. Thomas J-P Pellaton arrived in Munich to be our new Rector.
 Since this time, the parish has been on a journey of growth and renewal, with many new and expanded ministries.

 In early 2008, the Rev. Tom Pellaton answered a call to the Church of the Ascension in Rockville Center, Long Island.
 Rev. Gray Temple served as our interim priest until March 2009.
 Rev. Steve Smith was appointed Rector from September 2009 to December 2018.
-Church of the Ascension is currently in interregnum and is being served by Rev. Clair Ullmann and Rev. Frauke Ackermann.
+Church of the Ascension is currently in interregnum and up to April 2019 was being served by Rev. Clair Ullmann and Rev. Frauke Ackermann.
+As of April 2019 we additionally have a dedicated interim rector, Rev. Allan Sandlin.